Modern Slavery Act Transparency Statement 2026

 Suppliers

 Modern Slavery clauses are included in the Society’s standard supplier agreements.
-When contracting on a supplier’s standard terms the Society looks to ensure requisite modern slavery provisions are included.
+When contracting on a supplier’s standard terms, the Society looks to ensure requisite modern slavery provisions are included.

 Members